Yule Log is a well-known and classic Christmas dessert. I would bet that most people have heard of them, maybe even seen and eaten them!

-I use a simple recipe that takes no time at all to whip together and couldn’t be easier.
-I know we are all super busy during the holidays so this takes a easy shortcut and uses a boxed cake mix.
+I use a simple cake recipe that takes no time at all to whip together and couldn’t be easier.
+I know we are all super busy during the holidays, so this takes an easy shortcut and uses a boxed cake mix.
 We can keep that our little secret….

 Easy Cake Roll

 - 4 eggs

 - 1/2 cup water